MAPF-Competition/Start-Kit/README.md

 Please refer to the project website for more information.
 Also the document [Debug_and_Visualise_Your_Planner](./Debug_and_Visualise_Your_Planner.md) which provides helpful hints for interpreting and diagnosing planner output.

+For high-agent-count runs, this repository also includes a WebGL-based replay viewer under [`visualizer/`](./visualizer/README.md), using simulator tick output generated with `--vizOutput`.

 ## Submission Instruction

 Please refer to the [Submission_Instruction.md](./Submission_Instruction.md).